 The Communication on a modern and more European copyright framework adopted on 9 December 2015 sets out the main political objectives and areas of action as well as the timeline, based on a step-by-step approach.

-A first legislative proposal on cross-border portability of online content services aims at ensuring that consumers who buy or subscribe to films, sport broadcasts, music, e-books and games can access them when they travel in other EU countries.
+A first legislative proposal was adopted on 14 June 2017, the regulation on cross-border portability of online content services, which aims at ensuring that consumers who buy or subscribe to films, sport broadcasts, music, e-books and games can access them when they travel in other EU countries.